Amed Rosario Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants allow the first-fewest home runs in baseball (172 total, 1.1 per game).
+- Giants pitchers combine to give up 172 home runs (1.1 per game), the least in the league.

-- Beck (3-3) makes the start for the Giants, his third of the season.
+- Harrison makes the start for the Giants, his seventh of the season.
+He is 1-1 with a 4.85 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- The right-hander last appeared in relief on Sunday, when he threw 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Friday, Sept.
+22 against the Los Angeles Dodgers, the left-hander tossed 5 1/3 innings, allowing two earned runs while surrendering three hits.

+- The 22-year-old has a 4.85 ERA and 9.4 strikeouts per nine innings across six games this season, while giving up a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.